jeffeb3/MarlinBuilder/README.md

 These are the main steps:
  - Check out a fresh copy of the MarlinFirmware.
- - Call "build-for-machine", which will change the Configuration.h, Configuration_adv.h, etc. for that particular machine.
+ - Call "config-for-machine", which will change the Configuration.h, Configuration_adv.h, etc. for that particular machine.
      - This calls a particular machine setup file, like src/configs/V1CNC_Rambo_Dual
      - This calls specific groups of configs, such as configuring it for a CNC, rambo specific